The Most In-Demand DevOps Skills

 In addition, since DevOps is all about CI/CD, you must confidently manage complex automated delivery pipeline phases through Jenkins and/or other servers.
 This requires discipline, attention to detail and an end-to-end understanding as you automate processes or enter code changes into the pipeline.

 With the above in mind, DevOps engineers must always be in sync with QA teams.
 All testing activities, including automated and manual, must be known and visible to DevOps engineers to ensure the organization meets sprint goals for release dates and outcomes.
 The DevOps engineer should:

 - Know the history of testing throughout the CI/CD cycle

-- Understand frameworks/environments that are led by QA
+- Understand frameworks/environments that QA leads

-Moving toward DevOps does not mean a DevOps engineer should just declare ‘Automate everything!’
+Moving toward DevOps does not mean a DevOps engineer should just declare, ‘Automate everything!’
 Manual testing will always have a role to play, even in a fast-moving CI/CD environment.

 Like any other automation task, there is no possible way to automate and maintain 100% of testing activities.
-Hence, the DevOps engineer must leave room and have an open mind for manual and guided exploratory testing.
+Hence, the DevOps engineer must leave the room and have an open mind for manual and guided exploratory testing.
 Test automation excels at following the happy path, but exploratory testing is necessary to:

 - Explore the alternative paths that customers will take

 - Test scenarios that are too complex to automate